CLiz17/schoolMockaroo/README.md

-# SchoolMockaroo
+# SchoolDB using Mockaroo

-SchoolMockaroo is a mock database project aimed at simulating a school management system using PostgreSQL.
+School Mockaroo is a mock database project aimed at simulating a school management system using PostgreSQL.
 It provides a sample database schema and data generated with Mockaroo testing purposes.

 ## Features